Any WALA member is eligible to receive legal services through WALA. To become a WALA member, click here

 WALA provides legal services and support to the Washington arts community in several ways: education programs, legal clinics, and legal referrals.

 For legal issues that will require ongoing legal assistance, such as trademark protection, lawsuits, or contract negotiations, WALA offers legal referrals to attorneys within its network.
+Cases are placed via a biweekly listserv.
 Low-income artists and small non-profit organizations may be eligible for pro bono (free) legal assistance from our volunteer attorneys.
 Members whose income level exceeds our pro bono guidelines may receive referrals to WALA attorneys whom they will pay.

 Please note that WALA does NOT provide legal advice to artists; rather, we administer a program that refers artists and arts organizations to outside attorneys for legal assistance.

 WALA works with local law and business schools to host legal clinics for a limited number of WALA members.
 Issues that do NOT involve litigation, disputes, or other adversarial proceedings may be appropriate for a legal clinic.
 Issues that we are likely to handle include a review of a brief contract, a simple question about copyright ownership, or a review of correspondence.
 WALA can help you determine if your legal issue is one we can handle during a clinic or if you need more in-depth assistance.
 Clinics are free for WALA members and require pre-registration.

 Frequently Asked Questions

 How much does the referral service cost?

 WALA legal referrals are free for WALA members.
 Legal services are also free if you qualify for pro bono assistance.
 To qualify for pro bono assistance, your annual income must be under $30,000 if you are single, or under $40,000 if you are part of a couple.
 Please be prepared to substantiate your income claim if necessary with appropriate tax documents.